 With the eventful luncheon over, he was escorted to the sound stage where the movie ‘Can-Can’ was being filmed.
 Stopping along the way he was greeted by various Hollywood stars who were eager to shake his hand.
 It is here too, that Marilyn had lined up awaiting to play her part in the day’s drama.
 When Skouras spotted Marilyn in the crowd of movie stars, he scrambled to introduce her to Krushchev.
 It was here that a wide eyed and nervous, Marilyn delivers a line that was prepared for her by Natalie Wood (a fluent Russian speaker): “We the workers of Twentieth Century Fox rejoice that you have come to visit our studio and country.”

 Marilyn’s choice words seemed to be like something straight out of the Communist handbook of etiquette.
 Khrushchev seemed to appreciate her stab at Russian. ”You’re a very lovely young lady,” he states, squeezing the life out of her hand.
 And with that Marilyn got to meet Krushchev.

 Sometime after, Marilyn Monroe gushed over her brush with the Soviet Premier.
 “This is about the biggest day in the history of the movie business….I could tell Khrushchev liked me.
 He smiled more when he was introduced to me than anybody else.
 He squeezed my hand so long and so hard that I thought he would break it.
 I guess it was better than having to kiss him.”

-The thought of a Soviet Premier kissing Marilyn Monroe would have been an interesting sight though.
-Fortunately, for Marilyn she breathed a sigh of relief.
-In private she added, “He was fat and ugly and had a wart on his face and he growled.
+Interestingly later in private Marilyn had more to say about Khrushchev: “He was fat and ugly and had a wart on his face and he growled.
 Who would want to be a communist with a president like that.”